A suburb of Atlanta, Lawrenceville is located in Gwinnett County, roughly 20 miles northeast of the Georgia state capital’s downtown district.

-In addition to angling, the lake welcomes non-motorised forms of boat, should you be looking to explore the park from the water.
-There are also several kilometres of trails suitable for walkers, cyclists, and horse-riders.
+In addition to angling, the lake welcomes non-motorized forms of boat, should you be looking to explore the park from the water.
+There are also several miles of trails suitable for walkers, cyclists, and horse-riders.

 At the other end of the scale, Freeman’s Mill Park may be small, but it is both historic and filled with natural beauty.
 It includes a restored gristmill which sits on the banks of the attractive stream that once powered it.

 Claiming to be the most popular dinner attraction in North America, Medieval Times takes ticket holders back to the mythical era of European history when brave knights roamed the world on horseback looking for princesses to rescue.